Radical Relocation Accessibility Report

 If you want to play Radical Relocation, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Radical Relocation has 1 accessibility feature for Navigation which deals with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 1 accessibility feature for Navigation in Radical Relocation which deals with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.

 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.